ratify-project/ratify/docs/quickstarts/ratify-high-availability.md

 Ratify installation/upgrade for HA scenarios can be done via a `helmfile` or manual installation steps.
 Both options are outlined in this document.

 ## Automated Installation
-> Note: Helmfile does not have a stable release and thus is NOT recommended for production environements **Prerequisites**
+> Note: Helmfile does not have a stable release and thus is NOT recommended for production environments **Prerequisites**
 ```bash
 # Download and install yq